 Care of Dental Bridges

-With a well-made dental bridge, you get used to it very quickly.
-Dental bridge care is no different from daily dental care – brushing twice a day with toothpaste and mouthwash.
-It is recommended to do preventive examinations and professional cleaning every six months.
-This will provide the dental bridge with trouble-free and long-lasting operation.
+With a well-made dental bridge, most people get used to it very quickly.
+Dental bridge care is no different from normal daily dental care.
+You should brush twice a day with toothpaste and use mouthwash.
+Preventive examinations and professional cleaning every six months are also recommended.
+This routine supports trouble-free and long-lasting use of the dental bridge.

 What Are the Prices of Dental Bridges?

-Dental bridges are the most affordable way to restore missing teeth.
+Dental bridges are one of the most affordable ways to restore missing teeth.
 Prices in the clinics we work with are significantly lower than those in Great Britain, without affecting the quality of materials or workmanship.
-To provide you with a price, we need to get to know your case.
-This can be done through the online consultation that we offer.
+To provide a price, we first need to understand your case.
+We can do that through the online consultation we offer.
 To register for an online consultation, use THIS FORM.

 Regular dental visits are crucial for the longevity of the bridge, ensuring it remains in good condition and any potential issues are addressed promptly.